 -

-DALL·E API Now Available in Public Betaby OpenAI (OpenAI) on November 3, 2022
+DALL·E API now available in public betaby OpenAI Blog on November 3, 2022

 Starting today, developers can begin building apps with the DALL·E API.